Artificial vagina: Vibrating

 These artificial vaginas superficially resemble the previous one, but they have the added feature of a vibrating element — usually a removable vibrating bullet that can be easily inserted into a hole in the bottom or the end of the sleeve.
 For more intensive sensations, there are a variety of functions: vibrating, pulsating, surging, rotating, multi-speed, etc. Vibrating bullets are usually controlled by a panel connected by a wire.
 Some kinds of vibrating artificial vagina are designed effect, replicating the role of a penis pump—with a bulb squeezed by the user.
 Some vibrators incorporate Bluetooth technology for remote operation and media synchronization, with Lovense among the manufacturers.

 Strokers

 Strokers are generally more discreet than other masturbators.
 The inside of a stroker features a textured canal that stimulates the penis while the outside is often ridged to ensure a good grip during use.
 Some automatic strokers are powered by electric motors to simulate the sensations of sexual movements.

 Improvised

-In prison slang, a "fifi" refers to an artificial vagina usually made by rolling a trash bag or condom inside of a towel, and using some sort of lubricant such as hand lotion.
+In prison slang, a "fifi" refers to an artificial vagina usually made by rolling a trash bag or condom inside of a towel, and using a lubricant, e.g: hand lotion.
 These are also referred to as "fifi towels" or "fifi bags".